 Breastfeeding can be one of the most amazing and rewarding jobs, but it can also be exhausting and hard work.
 Did you know that the hours you spend feeding your child around the clock are equal to a full-time job?
 Time for a promotion and a pay rise, methinks!

-We all know how awesome breast milk is for your little bub – not only does breastfeeding provide your baby with all the necessary nutrients for growth and development, but it also helps to strengthen the bond between you two.
-But, as we also all know, breastfeeding can come with its own set of challenges – especially when it comes to storing and preserving that liquid gold.
+We all know how awesome breast milk is for your little baby – breastfeeding provides your baby with all the necessary nutrients for growth and development, getting them all those good essential fatty acids.
+It also helps to strengthen the bond between you two.
+But, as we also all know, breastfeeding can come with its own set of challenges – especially when it comes to storing breast milk.

 The fact is, being a parent can be really hard and sometimes you need and deserve a break.
 However, your mini-me’s stomach doesn’t get the memo that mama needs a time out so if you are still on your breastfeeding journey you’ll want to ensure you’ve got a stash of breast milk ready to go.

 Expressing and storing breastmilk can get pretty complicated, that’s true.
 But it’s crucial to store breast milk properly if you want to avoid any ‘spoiled milk’ drama.
 We know this more than ever, thanks to more research in women’s health.
 You want to hold onto the nutritional value and anti-infective qualities expressed milk, so your little one gets all the goods and none of the harmful bacteria.
 You see, freshly expressed breast milk is too good to be wasted.
 Don’t let your expressed breastmilk go bad on you and follow the dos and don’ts , and you’ll be a breast milk storage pro in no time!

 Do: Store breastmilk in a clean bottle/ breast milk storage bag